Ilc97/PostureDetector/README.md

 # PostureDetector

-A program that detects a persons sitting posture from a live camera as bad or good.
-In case of bad posture it alarms the person with a sound beep.
+An algorithm that detects a person's sitting posture from a live camera as bad or good.
+In case of bad posture it alarms the person with a beep sound.

 ## Preview
 ![](https://github.com/Ilc97/PostureDetector/blob/master/detector_example.gif)